NimeshVadgama/readium-chromium/README.md

 Readium-Chromium
 ===============

-modified Chromium to use Readium-WebKit.
+Readium-Chromium modifies Chromium to use Readium-WebKit.

-This repository based on Chromium 22 branch.
+This repository is based on Chromium 22 branch.

 http://src.chromium.org/svn/branches/1229_12 @ 152690